 Without room for community participation in security service delivery, mistrust often brews and creates a platform for the police and other security forces to perpetrate abuse of human rights, torture, brutality and wanton corruption, escalating conflicts in communities.
 Indeed security force abuses have been linked to the rise of the Boko Haram insurgency, with the police a prime target in the early years.
 Despite multiple operations to restore security in the northeast, their presence has failed to rebuild trust with civilians, with police often cited as among the least trusted state actors.

 On the other hand, effective community-oriented security action leads to increased trust, accountability, collaboration and protection of civilians.
-Alert’s work under the Nigeria Stability and Reconciliation Programme (NSRP) from 2012-2017 demonstrated clear impact where community members and security actors are brought together to jointly analyse and respond to local conflicts, including addressing violence against women and girls.
+International Alert Nigeria’s work under the Nigeria Stability and Reconciliation Programme (NSRP) from 2012-2017 demonstrated clear impact where community members and security actors are brought together to jointly analyse and respond to local conflicts, including addressing violence against women and girls.

 More recently, from 2018-2020 Alert worked with 4 sectors of the Civilian Joint Task Force (CJTF) across the Maiduguri Metropolitan Council (MMC) and Jere Local Government Areas in Borno State, northeast Nigeria.
 The CJTF is a semi-formal militia originating as a community self-defence group against Boko Haram.
 However, as their security operations expanded there were increased reports of abuses committed by the CJTF.

 The project aimed to improve the conflict and gender sensitivity of CJTF actions and restore trust and credibility with the communities they served.
 This was achieved through a range of trainings to build the capacity of the CJTF and community members to peacefully resolve conflicts, inclusive security roundtables to identify and respond to local security threats, and social and media activities to restore trust and understanding between civilians and security forces.